-The course is delivered in 10 approx. three hour classes that are a mix of lecture and role play exercises.
+The course is delivered in 12 approx. three hour classes that are a mix of pre-recorded lectures and role play exercises.
 Lectures and handouts as appropriate provide the background material necessary for students to grasp the ideas and processes required to achieve a level of competence.
-The class will be organized into groups and as individuals for various course assignments.
+The students will be organized into groups and as individuals for various course assignments.
 Eight of the lectures are mostly devoted to student presentations of various kinds around marketing, sales, and negotiation.